-- 1,200-acres—including scenic Lake Matoaka and College Woods—located in historic downtown Williamsburg, Virginia
+- 1,200-acres — including the Briggs Amphitheatre, Lake Matoaka and College Woods — located in historic downtown Williamsburg, Virginia

 - Historic Campus section is restored to 18th-century appearance

 Washington, DC (Dupont Circle)

 - A suite of offices and meeting spaces in the Carnegie Endowment for International Peace Building, located steps from the Dupont Circle Metro station

 - Provides W&M students, alumni and administrators the opportunity to connect with the 16,000+ W&M alums in the DC area

 Gloucester Point (Virginia Institute of Marine Science)

 - 42-acre campus at the mouth of the York River, a major tributary and passageway to Chesapeake Bay and the Atlantic Ocean

 - Two satellite campuses on the Eastern Shore and Rappahannock River